Peking University: Academics

-Peking University consists of 30 schools and 12 departments, with 125 majors for undergraduates, 2 majors for the second Bachelor's degree, 282 programs for Master's degree candidates and 258 programs for doctoral candidates.
+Peking University consists of 55 schools and departments, with 137 majors for undergraduates, 59 Master's degree programs, and 59 doctoral programs.
 In addition to basic research, the university also conducts applied research.

-At present, Peking University has 216 research institutions and research centres, including 2 national engineering research centers, 81 key national disciplines, and 12 national key laboratories.
+At present, Peking University has 420 research institutions, including 7 State Key Laboratories, 5 National Engineering Research Centers, and 1 National Laboratory.
 With 8 million holdings, the university library is the largest of its kind in Asia.

 Peking University, the Georgia Institute of Technology, and Emory University jointly administer the Wallace H. Coulter Department of Biomedical Engineering.
-Peking University has become a center for teaching and research, consisting of diverse branches of learning such as pure and applied sciences, social sciences and humanities, and sciences of management and education.

 Over the past century, some Peking University alumni have become presidents of other major Chinese universities, including former Tsinghua President Luo Jialun, Renmin University President Yuan Baohua, Zhejiang University President Qian Sanqiang, Fudan University President Zhang Zhirang, Nankai University President Teng Weizao, Chinese University of Science and Technology President Guan Weiyan and many others.

 Rankings and reputation

 General rankings

 Several rankings have placed Peking University among the top universities in mainland China.
-In 2015, the Chinese University Alumni Association in partnership with China Education Center considered it first among all Chinese universities.
+In 2025, QS Asia University Rankings has put it at the top among all Asian universities.

-Typically, Peking University is consistently ranked among the top universities in the Asia-Pacific and the world according to major international university rankings.
-The joint THE-QS World University Rankings 2006 ranked Peking University 1st in the Asia & Oceania region and 14th in the world.
-In 2014, the U.S. News & World Report ranked Peking University 39th in the world, 2nd in the Asia-Pacific and 1st in China.
-Peking had topped the newly launched Times Higher Education BRICS & Emerging Economies since its inception in 2014.
+The 2025 QS Rankings ranked Peking University 14th in the world and first in Asia.
+As of 2025, the Times Higher Education World University Rankings has ranked Peking University 13th in the world and 2nd in Asia, with its teaching and research environment indicators placing 9th and 6th in the world respectively.